c0dyMvrck/Lab-Test-Repo/README.md

 A line written in R from R Studio

 Connor Furio is a small man A line I wrote on my local computer
+Connor Furio smells like wet noodles that have been dipped in dogpoop